Zezombye/blog/articles/overpy.md

     ret
 ```

-What does “push rbp” mean ?
+What does "push rbp" mean ?
 Fuck if I know, I just asked gpt to generate an example of assembly code.
 This is basically unreadable (even with comments).

 Assembly is very primitive with simple instructions (add a variable to another, set a variable to a value, call a function, etc).
 This makes it very repetitive and error-prone, but also very flexible.
 The fact that instructions are simple makes it possible to optimize processors to be fast for everything.